 You should consider the amount of expenses you anticipate during the plan year.
 By planning carefully, you can benefit from tax savings with little risk of forfeiting any money left in your account at December 31, as required by IRC regulations.
-Note: you can carry over up to $500 of unused funds into the next plan year for the Health Care Reimbursement Account only.
+Note: you can carry over up to $570 (unlimited carryover for the 2021 plan year) of unused funds into the next plan year for the Health Care Reimbursement Account only.
+You must be an Active employee in a benefits-eligible work status on December 31 in order to be eligible for the carryover provision.
 See the FAQ below for more information.

-The maximum you can contribute to your Health Care Reimbursement Account during the plan year (January 1 - December 1) is $2,500 and the maximum for the Dependent Care Account is $5,000.
+The maximum you can contribute to your Health Care Reimbursement Account during the plan year (January 1 - December 1) is $2,850 ($2,750 for the 2021 plan year) and the maximum for the Dependent Care Account is $5,000.
 The minimum you can contribute to both accounts is $5.00 per pay period for employees paid biweekly, and $10.83 for employees paid monthly.